raditya1117/HoneyBadger/python-errors/article.md

     my_list=[10] * (10**10)
 MemoryError
 ```
-### Connecction error
+### Connection error

-In Python, the `ConnectionError` exception occurs due to network related issues like lost internet connection, DNS errors, server downtime, or when the client fails to establish a connection to the server within a certain time limit.
+In Python, the `ConnectionError` exception occurs due to network issues such as a lost internet connection, DNS errors, server downtime, or when the client fails to establish a connection to the server within a specified time limit.
 For instance, using the `requests` module to make an API call without connecting the system to the network results in the `ConnectionError` exception, as shown below:

 ```py
 import requests